romeroRigger/CGjobs/README.md

-# CGjobs_data
+# rr_tools
-repository of json data
+A repository of scripting tools for sharing meantime I learn a bit more about how to be a better professional.

+Thanks to every single person who share their knowledge.